-Now I’ve done something different.
-Instead of Twitter resources, I wrote a Marketing Tools page.
+For instance since, I wrote a Marketing Tools page.
 That is the place where I share a list of the tools that I am using to supercharge my blog.

 The page is both useful to the visitor and at the same time it is a good way for me to make some money thanks to the affiliate links I have included.
-As you can see aside from having it in the menu, I’ve also included a banner in the sidebar to make it even more obvious.

 6. Feel Free to Brag About Your Accomplishments

-One great way to get people interested in what you have to say (and thus get them to spend more time and view more pages) is by showing off your expertise in one way or another.
+A great way to get people interested in what you have to say (and thus get them to spend more time and view more pages) is by showing off your expertise in one way or another.